Illustration by Ole Johnny Hansen

 6. Free university education

 Norway has universal higher education which is not only free but Norwegians actually receive an automatic scholarship and stipend to study from a state institution called Lånekassen or Norwegian state education loan fund.
-Regarding primary and secondary education, school is free but there is a fee to pay for after school activities, which most parents working end up paying, else kids are at home alone at 2pm without much to do.
+Regarding primary and secondary education, school is free but there is a fee to pay for after school activities (school days are very short), which most parents working end up paying, else kids are at home alone at 2pm without much to do.

 7. Clean air and water